lukecav/gravityformsrestapi/README.md

 **NOTE: When using a browser to test your API calls, be aware that if you are currently logged in to the WordPress dashboard, the cookie authentication will override any other authentication method.
-In that situation, any other authentication method will result in a "acess denied" error.**
+In that situation, any other authentication method will result in a "access denied" error.**

 ### Signature Generation